Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 Two Features That Sound Better Than They Are:

 1. “Perfect Memory” Reality: “It doesn’t really do a good job remembering things you ask (even via CLAUDE.md).”
 You’ll need to repeat context often.
-Competitors like Cursor now offer superior “Memories” features for persistent context.
+The 3x memory improvement in 2.1 helps but doesn’t fully solve this.
+Competitors like Cursor still offer superior “Memories” features for persistent context.

-2. “Unlimited Context” Reality: While it has “automatic context compaction,” you’re still bound by Claude’s context window.
+2. “Unlimited Context” Reality: While it has “automatic context compaction,” you’re still bound by Claude’s 200k context window (vs competitors’ 400k-1M).
 Large codebases require strategic focus.

 Scored across 6 key dimensions (higher is better)